 This is for those who want to turn this climb into a challenging Class 5 matter.

-The route in RED is not the easiest way or the one described.
+By Grandwazoo-- The route in RED is not the easiest way or the one described.
 This was a slight variation I took to reach the summit my second time to Hayden.
 The photo is taken while descending on the YELLOW route described as South Ridge.

 Working up the 5th class terrain described by Grandwazoo.
 Halfway up the second crack there is one 5.6 move that leads you to the top.
 Whatever courage I thought I had quickly evaporated with freezing winds and numb fingers.
 The standard route around the east side of the summit tower began to look like a lot more fun.
 October 8, 2005.